 More often than not, underpaying your employees is a classic penny-wise, pound foolish decision.
 Underpaid employees turnover faster, and typically underperform; even worse, their potentially toxic attitudes can spread throughout an entire company.
-Underpaying a crew may have some short-term benefits, but it won’t get you far in the big picture.
+Underpaying staff may have some short-term benefits, but it won’t get you far in the big picture.

-5 Ways Underpaid Employees Cost Your Company
+5 Effects of Underpaying Employees Which Will Cost Your Company

 An underpaid employee is far less likely to be engaged at work than their fairly-compensated counterpart.
 This lack of engagement—or worse, active disengagement—has far-reaching consequences, including: